tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 ### Prescriptive Analysis

-Lastly, the prescriptive analysis is the most advanced technique for data analysis.
-It requires lots of data, knowledge or expertise and use of models and tools.
+Lastly, prescriptive analysis is the most advanced technique for data analysis.
+It requires lots of data, knowledge, or expertise and the use of models and tools.

 The prescriptive analysis tells what should be done in a -what, when, and why- fashion.
-It is the main mind that gives you advance information like why something might happen, so you can take immediate action to optimize it or fix it.
+It is the main mind that gives you advanced information like why something might happen, so you can take immediate action to optimize it or fix it.